QUICK TRAIL FACTS

 We hiked down Blueberry Ledges and back on the Foss and Knowlton Trail plus, for a rather tiring day!
 The loop total is about 13 miles.

-Directions: You can pick up the trail at either Abol Bridge Campground at the south end of the park (it’s right outside the park).
+Directions: Outside the park: You can pick up the trail at either Abol Bridge Campground at the south end of the park (it’s right outside the park).
 Or at Abol Beach and walk the 1.7-mile Abol Pond Trail to Blueberry Ledges Trail.
-Or pick it up close to Katahdin Stream Campground, at a small pullout along the Tote Road next to the long-distance hikers’ camping area called The Birches.
+Inside the park: Pick up the trail close to Katahdin Stream Campground, at a small pullout along the Tote Road next to the long-distance hikers’ camping area called The Birches.
+It’s about 0.35 miles east of the campground.